gzamfir-ca/development-pod/README.md

 # Development::Pod

-A development pod for various tools and utilities.
+A runtime pod providing a variety of development facilities.

 ## Installation